AY1920S1-CS2113T-F11-2/main/README.md

 # Dolla
-Dolla is an expense tracker targeted at NUS students staying on campus.
+Dolla is a command line based expense tracker targeted at NUS students staying on campus.

 **Prerequisites**